-Watford Football Club (hereafter referred to as the Club) is committed to creating opportunities for all to participate in a broad spectrum of activities at the Club at the same time as creating a safer culture for the participants.
+Watford Football Club (hereafter referred to as the Club) is committed to creating opportunities for children and young people to participate in a broad spectrum of activities at the Club at the same time as creating a safer culture for the participants.

 The Club has a moral, legal, and social responsibility to provide a fun and safe environment for all those participating in these activities.
-Working in partnership with adults at risk and their support network is essential in promoting and embedding this policy.
+Working in partnership with children and young people and their support network is essential in promoting and embedding this, Policy.